 These materials are sound and study, with a durable outer shell heat-molded from corn-based polylactide plastic and a recycled polystyrene interior.
 It also features fabric elements made from natural cotton and flax.

 The Kali Saha is slightly heavier than competing products, weighing in at 296g, but the combination of ethical construction and sturdy protection is ideal for conscious commuters.

 Smith Optics was founded in 1965 in Idaho, where they remain till this day.
 But don’t let their rural origins fool you, though: they’re just as handy with sleek urban designs as with rugged outdoor products.

 The Smith Maze features a low profile and subtle design elements, combining easily with a wide variety of clothing styles.
 Wide vents at the front and rear allow air to be channeled easily and smoothly, keeping your head cool and dry.

-The webbing is simple, single-layer, and comfortable, with an elastic attachment at the rear to take up slack and guarantee a snug fit.
+The webbing is simple, single-layer, and comfortable, with an elastic attachment at the rear to take up the slack and guarantee a snug fit.

 The Bern Melrose is specially designed for women, coming in a variety of colors to complement clothing while offering excellent safety features.

 Plymouth, Massachusetts’ Bern Helmets made its name designing top-tier ski helmets, and the demanding nature of that field has bled over into their bike helmets.
 The Bern Melrose is lightweight and has amazing ventilation, being designed with the summer in mind.

-Although it’s tested to stand up to snowy conditions, you’ll need to wear a hat or a headwrap underneath if you want to use it as a winter cycling gear.
+Although it’s tested to stand up to snowy conditions, you’ll need to wear a hat or a headwrap underneath if you want to use it as winter cycling gear.
 Snug, comfortable liners are easy to replace, and Bern’s PDW bike light attaches easily for extra visibility.

 The Thousand Heritage helmet is designed with minimalism in mind.

 This urban city helmet takes into account all the needs of a commuter such as locking their helmet to their bike.
 By popping out a tab on the side of the helmet, your bike lock can easily loop through it, allowing you to leave your helmet with your bike for peace of mind and convenience.